eleanorkelly/mdtest/README.md

 - Look at validate_image method…it shows the query to ES.
 For example, this is a query it made to ES : “url = "http://%s:9200/compliance-*/_search?pretty" % server”.
 The body of the curl is shown.
 - (This is called by https://github.ibm.com/alchemy-containers/api/blob/master/api/v3/app.py )
 - Use script es_ccsapi_query ? (get correct name).

+Note that rootkit annotator results are not seen by the UI.